• Skip to main content

 Endemic: Yes

-Echidna is also an egg-laying mammal and is often included in conversations about weird Australian animals.
+Echidnas are also egg-laying mammals and are often mentioned in conversations about weird Australian animals.
 We saw one crossing the road on Kangaroo Island.
 Unfortunately, by the time we stopped and I got out of the car, it was already foraging for food.
 Watching him use his long snout to sniff out insects and other small creatures to eat was amazing.

 .